 Recently, one of our clients responded to our infographic “How Culturally Diverse Teams Win in the Workplace” with some excellent questions about diversity and inclusion.
-We thought these questions were so compelling that we decided to dedicate a blog post to answer them.
+We thought these questions were so compelling and applicable to our clients, that we decided to dedicate a blog post to answer them.

 1. What do diversity and inclusion do for people short-term and long-term?

 There are several studies that demonstrate diversity and inclusion having a positive impact on individuals in a number of ways.

 One study demonstrates that being exposed to diversity in the workplace can positively impact an individual’s level of creativity.
 The study found that employees on teams with high levels of cultural diversity share divergent information with one another, leading to greater team creativity and individual creativity.

 It is important to note that the positive relationship between cultural diversity and creativity is stronger for teams when the climate for inclusion is stronger.
 In other words, when companies have inclusive leaders as well as systems and practices in place that create an open, supportive and fair work environment, the benefits of diversity are more apparent.
 In fact, when an organization has a truly inclusive culture that demonstrates value for all employees, research shows employees are happier and more loyal and productive.